Key takeaways:

 2 QualcommOptions Tuning (Burst + O3)

-3 Smaller Models (DistilBERT, DistilRoBERTa)
+3 Smaller Models (DistilBERT / DistilRoBERTa)

-4 Full Static INT8 Quantization
+4 Full Static INT8 Quantization + LiteRT

 5 NNAPI Delegate

-Qualcomm AI Hub: Two-Step Compilation Pipeline
+What Actually Works: Qualcomm AI Hub Two-Step Pipeline

 import qai_hub as hub